Increased productivity, safety and security in farming operations

 - Advanced built-in and programmable user safety functions, including lone-worker, man-down and emergency call

-- Over the air programming
+- Over-the-air programming

 - Programmable automated alerts - Emergency / Evacuation / Lockdown alert functions